MicrosoftDocs/Advertising-docs/BingAds/guides/walkthrough-web-application-python.md

 You will need to install either Python 2.7 or 3.4 in your development environment.
 Unless you have scaled up your Azure website to 64-bit, the default platform is 32-bit, so you should use a 32-bit Python installation.

-You will need the Bing Ads Python SDK, and this tutorial will walk you through the installation.
+You will need to [install](~/guides/get-started-python.md#installation) the [Bing Ads Python SDK](~/guides/client-libraries.md), and this tutorial will walk you through the installation.

 You will need the [Django web framework](https://www.djangoproject.com/) installed to deploy the application locally, and this tutorial will walk you through the installation.

-You will need at least one user with Bing Ads credentials including either a Microsoft account (recommended) or the Bing Ads legacy *UserName* and *Password* set, and a developer token.
-For more information see [Get Started With the Bing Ads API](../guides/get-started.md).
+You will need at least one user with Bing Ads credentials including either a Microsoft account (recommended) or the Bing Ads legacy *UserName* and *Password* set, and a [developer token](~/guides/get-started.md#get-developer-token).

-To use the OAuth 2.0 features of this web application, you will need to register an application at the [Microsoft account Developer Center](https://account.live.com/developers/applications).
-The Microsoft account user who registers your application is not required to have Bing Ads access.
-Please consider the following during app registration:
+To use the OAuth 2.0 features of this web application, you will need to [register an application](../guides/authentication-oauth.md#registerapplication) and take note of the client ID and client secret.
+You'll need to register a web app (not native) for this example.
+You will be asked to register one or more redirect URLs.

--   Since this is a web application, choose **No** when asked if you are registering a mobile or desktop client app.

--   You will be asked to register one or more redirect URLs.
 To deploy your application on Azure, choose a website name and corresponding URL that includes *azurewebsites.net*.
 This tutorial uses the */callback* URL relative to the website root, so to follow along you will want to register a redirect URL as follows: *http://YourAzureSiteNameGoesHere.azurewebsites.net/callback*.

--   Take note of the Client ID and Client Secret, as you will use them later in this tutorial.

 ## Website Creation on Azure Portal
 Create a Django website from the Azure Websites gallery.
 Login to the [Microsoft Azure Portal](https://manage.windowsazure.com/) and click the **NEW** button in the bottom left corner.
 A window will appear.
 Click **COMPUTE**, **WEB SITE**, then **FROM GALLERY**.